 -

-Steam or dampen slightly to smooth curves.
+Steam lightly to smooth curves

 -